Hard Mode Strategy

 Mobility

-A short same-suit run is often more valuable than a longer mixed-suit stack because it can move later.
-Build movable islands that you can combine when empty columns appear.
+A short same-suit run is often more useful than a longer mixed-suit stack because it can move later.
+Build movable islands that you can combine when empty columns appear, and avoid burying low cards under unrelated suits unless the reveal is worth the tradeoff.

 • Keep same-suit groups together whenever possible.